hughbarney/femto/docs/femto.md

 compile time by changing SCRIPTDIR.
 At startup `femto` overrides the default with the value of the environment variable FEMTOLIB if set.

 ## Modes

 Modes control the behaviour of the editor and the syntax highligher

+cmode
-cmode - highlights single and double quoted stings, block comments and line comments lisp - single line comments start with ;
+Highlights single and double quoted stings, block comments and line comments.

-The (read-hook) function is called whenever a file is loaded.
-THe read-hook function can be configured to set the modes of a buffer based on the filename
+lisp
+ingle line comments start with ;

+`startup.lsp` defines a default `read-hook` function which sets these modes based on the filename.

 ## Debugging